fanxeon/TwitterAPI/README.md

 -----------------------------------------------------------------------------------------------------------------
 ### Root
 - */cloudsent/*           Main analysis part files , folder *analysis* is not using anymore
-- */web-svc/*             web service testing codes
+- */web-svc/*             web service testing codes , not using in running server
 - */devops/*              Hostfile manage nodes
 - */example-s3/*          Example of configuration
 - */twitter-harvesters/*  The application harvesting codes into couch db